mharis-ai/ml-ai-learning-journey/phase01-python-and-git-foundations/README.md

 # 📘 Phase 01 – Python and Git Foundations

 This phase lays the groundwork for my ML and AI journey by focusing on two essential skills: Python programming and Git-based version control.
-It includes structured coding practice, clean documentation, and consistent versioning across two core courses.
+It emphasizes structured coding practice, clean documentation, and consistent versioning to build a strong development discipline from the start.

 ---